 At Penji, we understand the power of captivating design and intuitive user experiences.
 Getting people to stay on your page is just step one of the equation.
 The second step is getting them to convert.
 Your landing page design plays a huge role in whether customers trust and respect your offer.

 Want to stop wasting time and money on graphic designers who don’t deliver?
 Penji has the solution.
 Explore the designs we’ve created and learn how to get unlimited designs every month.

 our web designers are standing by

 In the meantime, read on about the 15 best practices for creating landing page designs that captivate your audience.

 The power of landing pages – as opposed to home pages – resides in their simplicity and focus.
 Rule number one for landing pages is to be concise and straightforward.
 And that goes for design as well.

-Good landing page design is minimalist and to the point.
+Good landing page design is minimalist and to the point, like this one from Monoware.
 Get rid of all the noise that might confuse or distract your prospect from your core message.
 Choose one purpose for your landing page and make every piece of your design serve that purpose.